-The table below lists those tasks, requirements or outcomes not yet completed or achieved, and/or for which a genuine attempt has not been made.
-In order for Student to satisfy the Course Completion Criteria, the following listed tasks, requirements, or outcomes need to be satisfactorily complete.
-Students who fail to rectify this N Warning in the nominated timeframe will be required to work on the task in the school library during their flexible attendance each Tuesday and Thursday from 1:00pm to 3:10pm until it is rectified (unless attending TAFE).
-A separate N Warning Rectification Detention Letter will be sent about this if it is required.
+The table overleaf lists those tasks, requirements or outcomes not yet completed or achieved, and/or for which a genuine attempt has not been made.
+In order for (student's name) to satisfy the Course Completion Criteria, the following listed tasks, requirements, or outcomes need to be satisfactorily completed.